dcmwijaya/WB-Register/README.md

 <br><br>

 ## LICENSE
-MIT License - Copyright © 2021 - Devan Cakra Mudra Wijaya
+MIT License - Copyright © 2021 - Devan C. M. Wijaya et al

 Permission is hereby granted without charge to any person obtaining a copy of this software and the software-related documentation files to deal in them without restriction, including without limitation the right to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons receiving the Software to be furnished therewith on the following terms: